Musicians & singer-songwriters

 Trinity Seely - Ashby, NE

 Trinity Seely grew up in the heart of cow country in the Chilcotin region of British Columbia.
 Inspired at an early age by this rugged sea of jackpine forests and grasslands, she learned to work hard from kitchen to corral on the family’s guest ranch.
 As a teen, Trinity moved to California to attend The Thacher School and her love affair with the vaquero way was born.
 With humbling honesty and a honey-smooth voice, Trinity sings about loving cowboys and horses, and living “in the middle of nowhere.”
-Trinity has been awarded the Western Music Association and Academy of Western Artists’ Song of the Year, and recently released a CD collaboration with cowboy poet Ross Knox, The Horse in the Middle.
+Trinity was awarded the Western Music Association and Academy of Western Artists’ Song of the Year.
 She flourishes as a cowboy’s wife and mother to three buckaroos and a buckarette. http://trinityseely.com/

 Dave Stamey - Orange Cove, CA

 Dave Stamey has made it his life's work to celebrate the rural American West.
 In the past two decades he has recorded 11 albums of original music, travelled literally hundreds of thousands of miles and performed thousands of shows doing just that.
 He lives in the farthest northeastern corner of Tulare County, and the foothills of the Sierra Nevada Mountains begin just outside his back door. http://www.davestamey.com/

 Gail Steiger, Prescott, AZ